-Our acquisition of Riders Rest, with its 10 years of dedicated service to the biking fraternity, brings together not only a desire to share our passion for France but also to welcome fellow bikers to our wonderful home, high up in the hills of the Limousin.
+Our acquisition of Riders Rest, with its 12 years of dedicated service to the biking fraternity, brings together not only a desire to share our passion for France but also to welcome fellow bikers to our wonderful home, high up in the hills of the Limousin.

 My first taste of biking came in 1983 on only my second date with Rob.
 After arranging to meet me on the A23, a few miles north of Brighton, he arrived 40 minutes late on his ‘clapped out’ Yamaha 250 US Custom to be greeted by one very unhappy lady.

-Sadly, this ended in disaster 2 weeks later after I hit a lamp post and became trapped under the bike with petrol leaking out of the tank.
+Sadly, this ended in disaster after I hit a lamp post and became trapped under the bike with petrol leaking out of the tank.
 Although this put paid to my desire to ride my own bike, my love of being on the back and the exhilaration of the open road has never wavered.

 So, for me this move to France with its beautiful scenery, fabulous food and traffic-free roads is like a dream come true.
 And to be able to host bike-minded people in my own home for a living, well…say no more !